Sicos1977/MsgKit/README.md

 MsgKit is a 100% managed C# .NET library that supports C# .NET 4.5 and Standard 2.0 (no PINVOKE or whatsoever) which may be used for the creation of messages (E-Mail, Appointments, Journals and Stickey Notes) that are Outlook compatible

-## History

-- Started in 2015
-- Picked up again in August 2016, adding all the know MAPI (Named) properties
-- Finished adding all the named properties
-- Appointment support added by Travis Semple in 2017

 ## License Information

 MsgKit is Copyright (C) 2015-2020 Magic-Sessions and is licensed under the MIT license: